DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/what-is-a-pgce.md

 You can do a full or part-time PGCE course.

 As part of selecting your course, you will need to decide if you want to train to teach at a primary or secondary level.
-[Learn about deciding who to teach](/life-as-a-teacher/who-do-you-want-to-teach).
+[Learn about the different age groups you could teach](/life-as-a-teacher/ages-and-specialisms/age-groups-you-could-teach).

 You can also do a PGCE without QTS in [further education](/life-as-a-teacher/become-a-further-education-teacher).